Science Fair Dates: February 21-22, 2018,

 Judging and Prizes

-- Cash prizes will be given for GRAND PRIZE AND HONORABLE MENTION projects.
+- Gift card prizes will be given for GRAND PRIZE AND HONORABLE MENTION projects.

 - Winners will be announced at Science Night!